When you’re starting out on a new business venture, how long do you think it will take for your business to succeed? It’s worth considering.

 Success can mean many things to different people.
-It can transcend earthly matters.
-However, in the context of a new business initiative, let’s define success as the achievement of a level where the business can sustain itself -in other words, when the business can become profitable.
+In the context of this discussion, let’s define success as the achievement of a level where the business can sustain itself – in other words, when the business becomes profitable.

-This definition is relevant because no matter what success means to you, if your business consumes resources that are more valuable than the ones it produces, and continues to do so, eventually, the business will consume everything – like a black hole.
+This definition is deliberately simple, but relevant because no matter what success means to you, if your business consumes resources that are more valuable than the ones it produces, and continues to do so, eventually, the business will consume everything – like a black hole.

 Success can be many things but the achievement of profitability is a relevant goal, especially if you don’t want to be sucked into a black hole.